ezflashiv/EZ-Flash-IV-Client-2014/VIM-Tips.md

 ### Search and Replace in Visual block

-Select block of text and enter command mode (probably by pressing `:`):
+Select block of text and enter something like this in command mode (probably by pressing `:`):

 ```
 :'<,'>s/red/green/g